-activation function Overtraining If decision boundary is too flexible it will conform too closely to the training points $\rightarrow$ overtraining.
-Monitor by applying classifier to independent test sample.
+If decision boundary is too flexible it will conform too closely to the training points \rightarrow overtraining.
+Monitor by applying classifier to independent validation sample.

-page 36

-Monitoring overtraining

-If we monitor the value of the error function E(w) at every cycle of the minimization, for the training sample it will continue to decrease.
+Monitoring overtraining If we monitor the value of the error function E(w) at every cycle of the minimization, for the training sample it will continue to decrease.

-training cycle But the validation sample it may initially decrease, and then at some point increase, indicating overtraining. validation sample training sample Validation and testing The validation sample can be used to make various choices about the network architecture, e.g., adjust the number of hidden nodes so as to obtain good "generalization performance" (ability to correctly classify unseen data).
+Choose classifier that minimizes error function for validation sample.
+Validation and testing The validation sample can be used to make various choices about the network architecture, e.g., adjust the number of hidden nodes so as to obtain good "generalization performance" (ability to correctly classify unseen data).
 If the validation stage is iterated may times, the estimated error rate based on the validation sample has a bias, so strictly speaking one should finally estimate the error rate with an independent test sample.
-Rule of thumb if data nottrain : validate : testtoo expensive (Narsky):50 : 25 : 25 But this depends on the type of classifier.
+Rule of thumb if data not train: validate: test too expensive (Narsky): 50 : 25 : 25 But this depends on the type of classifier.
 Often the bias in the error rate from the validation sample is small and one can omit the test step.
 Regularized neural networks Often one uses the test sample to optimize the number of hidden nodes.
-Alternatively one may use a relatively large number of hidden nodes but include in the error function a regularization term that penalizes overfitting, e.g., regularization parameter $$\tilde{E}(\boldsymbol{w}) = E(\boldsymbol{w}) + \frac{\lambda}{2} \boldsymbol{w}^{T} \boldsymbol{w}$$ Increasing $\lambda$ gives a smoother boundary (higher bias, lower variance) Known as "weight decay", since the weights are driven to zero unless supported by the data (an example of "parameter shrinkage").
-Neural network example from LEP II Signal: $e^+e^- \rightarrow W^+W^-$ (often 4 well separated hadron jets) Background: $e^+e^- \rightarrow qqgg$ (4 less well separated hadron jets)
+Alternatively one may use a relatively large number of hidden nodes but include in the error function a regularization term that penalizes overfitting, e.g., regularization parameter $$\tilde{E}(\mathbf{w}) = E(\mathbf{w}) + \frac{\lambda}{2} \mathbf{w}^T \mathbf{w}$$

+Increasing λ gives a smoother boundary (higher bias, lower variance) Known as "weight decay", since the weights are driven to zero unless supported by the data (an example of "parameter shrinkage").
+Neural network example from LEP II

+Signal: $e^+e^- \rightarrow W^+W^-$ (often 4 well separated hadron jets) Background: $e^+e^- \rightarrow qqgg$ (4 less well separated hadron jets)

 ← input variables based on jet structure, event shape, ... none by itself gives much separation.
 Neural network output: